exasol/databricks-virtual-schema/doc/developer_guide/design.md

 * Mapping tables, columns and data types from Databricks to Exasol
 * Converting SQL queries to the Databricks dialect ("pushdown") and create an `IMPORT FROM JDBC` statement.

-After the adapter created the pushdown query, the Exasol DB will start an ETL job that imports the data using the Databricks JDBC driver and the pushdown query.
+After the adapter created the pushdown query, the Exasol loader will start an ETL job that executes the pushdown query via the Databricks JDBC driver to import the data.

 ### Databricks JDBC Driver